gheja/gheja.github.io/README.md

 ### Good Boy... just very hungry

-A little platformer made for Nokia 3310 Jam 5, about a dog and his dream of a tasty meat.
+A little platformer game about a dog and his dream of a tasty meat.
+Made for the Nokia 3310 Jam 5 (2023) and the theme "fast & slow".
 — Godot Engine
 — [Play the latest version](https://gheja.itch.io/good-boy-just-very-hungry-latest)
 / [Play the jam version](https://gheja.itch.io/good-boy-just-very-hungry)